nesmanpro/test-omlineGW/README.md

 #### Optional

 - Complete the *stores* and components mentioned previously.
-- Use the *"OpenableComponent"* to display at least one form.
+- Use the *"SlideoutComponent"* to display at least one form.
-- Show the status of each CRUD operation using the *BannerComponent*, whether the operation is successful or not.
+- Show the status of each CRUD operation using the *"BannerComponent"*, whether the operation is successful or not.
-- The table must be automatically refreshed whenever any CRUD operation is successful.
+- The table (using *DataTables*) must be automatically refreshed whenever any CRUD operation is successful.
 - User's password must be validated before creating and updating the user, comparing it to a second password field.

 ## :outbox_tray: Share the result